High success rate and affordable patent agents and lawyers in Mississauga, Oakville, Waterloo, and GTA. BEST Patent for LESS.

 Science-Oriented Patent Service (SOPS) – Canadian Patent Service.
 We use a new groundbreaking SOPS method to help you on your journey for patents.
 A good patent application requires legal knowledge and experience, but a deep understanding of technology and science is even more important.
 Other lawyers, patent agents, or scientists with no patent law experience will not be able to come up with the most well-protected patents.

-We have seasoned scientists, inventors, patent lawyers, writers, and entrepreneurs, with combined hundreds of years professional corporation working and patent authoring, filing, and prosecution experience.
-We have filed a huge number of patents for ourselves, companies, and clients, and never failed a single one.
-We have a fast, dedicated online filing channel with the USPTO, CIPO, EPO, SIPO, and WIPO.
-Not only can we provide the best quality and fastest Canadian Patent Service; we also provide the best services including patent success and customer satisfaction warranty; To top it all off, we have the best price in the market.
+We have a big team packed with seasoned scientists (from the University of Chicago, Boston University, Western Michigan University, University of Oklahoma, University of Toronto, etc.), inventors, entrepreneurs, licensed patent lawyers, registered patent agents, writers, and entrepreneurs, with Ph.D., PostDoctoral, Juris Doctor, M.S.
+Degrees, and combined 150+ years of professional experience, 200+ inventive patents, and 70+ years of experience in patent authoring, filing, and prosecution.
+We have filed 500+ patents for ourselves, various companies, and our clients, and never failed a single case.
+We have fast, dedicated online filing channels with the USPTO, CIPO, EPO, CNIPA, and WIPO.
+Not only can we provide the best quality and fastest Canadian, US, PCT, European, and Chinese Patent Service; we also provide the best services including patent success and customer satisfaction warranty; To top it all off, we have the best price in the market.
 We charge only one-third or a half of what other big law firms do, so you can have your patent filed and granted for LESS!

 A patent is a form of intellectual property that gives its owner the legal right to exclude others from making, using, selling and importing an invention for a limited period of years, in exchange for publishing an enabling public disclosure of the invention.
 In most countries, patent rights fall under civil law and the patent holder needs to sue someone infringing the patent in order to enforce his or her rights.
 In some industries patents are an essential form of competitive advantage; in others they are irrelevant.
 The procedure for granting patents, requirements placed on the patentee, and the extent of the exclusive rights vary widely between countries according to national laws and international agreements.
 Typically, however, a patent application must include one or more claims that define the invention.
 A patent may include many claims, each of which defines a specific property right.
 These claims must meet relevant patentability requirements, such as novelty, usefulness, and non-obviousness.
 Under the World Trade Organization’s (WTO) TRIPS Agreement, patents should be available in WTO member states for any invention, in all fields of technology, provided they are new, involve an inventive step, and are capable of industrial application.
 Nevertheless, there are variations on what is patentable subject matter from country to country, also among WTO member states.
 TRIPS also provides that the term of protection available should be a minimum of twenty years.